 - Select articles you find interesting and create a citation overview of those articles in Scopus.

 - Open one article you consider potentially useful.
 How many times the article has been cited?
 What is its field-weighted citation impact?

-- Search yourself or your supervisor/professor via the Scopus Author search.
+- Search for yourself or your supervisor/professor via the Scopus Author search.
 Again, find the author’s h-index and number of citations.